atul1503/Knowledge/JetPack Compose.md

 3. You cannot call composable function from a non composable function.
 Only exception is the `setContent` inside the `onCreate` method of an activity class.
 That means you cannot call composable function from event handlers like onClick.

-4. ## How to declare global or scoped state for your app.
+4. ## How to declare readonly global or scoped state for your app.

    1. Declare an object of type `ProvidableCompositionLocal<T>` which you will later use to access the state value using the `current` property of this object.
       ```